 Are you interested in history — especially the colonial era and Sanford’s local heritage?
 The Sweat-Morin Homestead is looking for volunteers to help showcase this important historic property and assist with our educational programs.
-You may already be familiar with the Homestead, but if not, we encourage you to visit our website to learn more about this remarkable piece of Sanford’s past.
+You may already be familiar with the Homestead, but if not, we encourage you to browse our website to learn more about this remarkable piece of Sanford’s past.

 Prior experience is not required.
 Sweat-Morin Homestead provides training and written materials to help our volunteers feel confident leading tours and sharing the story of the Homestead with visitors.